Raz Hershko

 Raz Hershko (רז הרשקו; born 19 June 1998; nicknamed Hershkules) is an Israeli Olympic silver medalist and European champion judoka.
 She was the 2015 European Cadet Champion, the 2017 European U23 Championships silver medalist, and won a bronze medal in the 2023 World Championships.
 She competed for Israel at the 2020 Summer Olympics, winning a bronze medal in the mixed team event.
 She is the 2024 European Champion.
 Representing Israel at the 2024 Paris Olympics, Hershko won the silver medal in judo in the women's +78 kg, and also competed in the mixed team event, in which Team Israel came in ninth.

 Early life

-Herhsko was born in Netanya, Israel, and is Jewish.
+Hershko was born in Netanya, Israel, and is Jewish.
 Her uncle is Israeli-born former judoka and current Head Coach of the Israel women's national judo team Shany Hershko, and when she was four years old she joined the judo club he had founded.
-In 2016, she began her Israeli Defense Forces service as an exceptional athlete.
+In 2016, she began her Israel Defense Forces service as an exceptional athlete.

 Hershko is openly lesbian.
 She said: "I came out to my parents, and now I feel that everyone accepts me as I am."